RADIOLOGY WORKFLOW SOLUTIONS

 • Right to data portability.

-You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.
-You can also contact our company data protection officer at any time – also confidentially.
+You also have the right to lodge a complaint regarding our processing of your personal data with a data protection supervisory authority.
+You also have the possibilty of contacting our company’s data protection officer at any time (also confidentially).

 If you have given us consent (Art.
 6 para.
-1 p.
-1 lit. a GDPR), you can revoke this at any time with effect for the future.
+1 s.
+1 lit. a GDPR), you can withdraw it at any time with effect for the future.

-Insofar as we base the processing of your personal data on the balance of interests (Art.
+You may object to the processing of your personal data, wherever the processing is based on the balancing of interests (Art.
 6 para.
-1 p.
-1 lit. f GDPR), you may object to the processing.
-When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will review the merits of the case and either discontinue or adapt the data processing or show you our compelling legitimate grounds on the basis of which we will continue the processing.
+1 s.
+1 lit. f GDPR).
+When exercising such an objection, we ask you to provide us with the reasons why you do not want your personal data to be processed in the manner carried out by us.
+In the event of your justified objection, we will review the merits of the case and either cease or adjust the processing of data or state our compelling reasons worthy of protection on the basis of which we will continue the processing.

-As part of the initiation of the employment relationship, you must provide those personal data that are necessary for the fulfillment of pre-contractual measures and the associated obligations.
-Without providing this data, we will not be able to conclude a contract with you.
+In the context of the initiation of the employment relationship, you must provide the personal data necessary for the fulfillment of pre-contractual measures and their associated obligations.
+We will not be able to conclude a contract with you without providing this data.

 Does automated decision-making or profiling take place?